ento/elm-doc/README.md

     $ (cd doc && ~/go/bin/spark)

-You can further specify `--elm-make` to avoid the overhead of installing Elm:
+You can further point `--elm-make` at your existing installation of `elm-make` binary to avoid the overhead of installing Elm:

     $ elm-doc . --output docs \
         --elm-make ui/node_modules/elm/Elm-Platform/*/.cabal-sandbox/bin/elm-make